jzhoulon/RFC-review/pluggable2.md

 ### **Platforms and Environments**

-* The pluggable device mechanism is based on loadlibrary() so should work on all the platforms supported by loadlibrary.
+* The pluggable device mechanism is based on `LoadLibrary()` so should work on all the platforms supported by `LoadLibrary`.
 The other enhancement to tensorflow proper is platform independent.

 ### **Best Practices**